Ready to work. Civically engaged. Future proof.

 Children and youth from marginalized groups, such as persons with disabilities, refugees and rural youth, often face significant challenges like poverty and limited access to quality education or skills training.
 Targeted programs in skills development, livelihood strengthening and financial inclusion are crucial for helping them overcome these barriers.
 They provide essential tools and opportunities for all young people to improve their circumstances and contribute positively to their communities.

-Partnerships with programs like Kenya’s government-supported Ajira Digital Skills Training Program help young people prepare for online work and digital entrepreneurship
+For example, partnerships with programs like Kenya’s government-supported Ajira Digital Skills Training Program help young people prepare for online work and digital entrepreneurship

 With Swedish greentech company Spowdi, we are partnering to equip 470 farms in Kenya with solar-powered irrigation systems and training in regenerative agriculture.
 This scalable initiative leverages a unique blended finance model that is poised to increase agricultural production and income for young smallholder farmers and their families in Africa.